Sonora27/baseball-project/readme.md

 	* As can be seen in the figure above, a homer-prone starting pitcher with elite fastball velocity will still post significantly higher strikeout numbers in a season than a homer-prone starting pitcher who does not have elite fastball velocity.

 * Based on our model's coefficents, we would also recommend that a GM prioritizes a pitcher's pitch efficiency over any other statistic.
-In our model, we found that the amount of balls a pitcher throws is mostly strongly correlated (in the negative direction) out of all our coefficients.
+In our model, we found that the amount of balls a pitcher throws is most strongly correlated (in the negative direction) out of all our coefficients.
 Thus, we encourage GM's to look closely at starting pitchers who have most effectively minimized the amounts of balls thrown in a season.
 This allows for starting pitchers to provide more length in their starts as well as increase their strikeout numbers.
 	<img src="https://raw.githubusercontent.com/Sonora27/baseball-project/master/pngs/Impact%20of%20Pitch%20efficency%20on%20SO%20for%20Starting%20Pitchers.png">

 ## Further Analysis